KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Sending MDX
 ~~~~~~~~~~~

 If you want to execute an MDX query you need to:

 -  click on send MDX button in the sidebar,

--  type a query in a text area of send MDX dialogs (Figure 7.36), ï
+-  type a query in a text area of send MDX dialogs (Figure 7.36),

-      click on the save button (Figure 7.36).
+-  click on the save button (Figure 7.36).

    |image170|

    Figure 7.36: Sending MDX query example.

-   Result of the MDX query ìshouldî appear in pivot table as in Figure
-   7.37.
-In fact, the user is responsable for entering *valid* MDX
+Result of the MDX query ‚Äúshould‚Äù appear in pivot table as in Figure 7.37.
+In fact, the user is responsable for entering *valid* MDX query.
-   query.

-   Sending MDX

    |image171|

    Figure 7.37: Sending MDX query example.

 Showing parent members

-Showing parent members
 ~~~~~~~~~~~~~~~~~~~~~~

-   If a user wants to see additional information about members shown in the pivot table (for example: memberís hierarchy, level or parent member) he should click on a show parent members button in the side bar panel.
+If a user wants to see additional information about members shown in the pivot table (for example: member‚Äôs hierarchy, level or parent member) he should click on a show parent members button in the side bar panel.
 The result will be visible in the pivot table.
 An example is shown in Figure 7.38 and Figure 7.39.

    |image172|